MicrosoftDocs/sdk-api/sdk-api-src/content/threadpoolapiset/nf-threadpoolapiset-createthreadpoolwait.md

-To set the wait object, call the <a href="https://docs.microsoft.com/windows/desktop/api/threadpoolapiset/nf-threadpoolapiset-setthreadpoolwait">SetThreadpoolWait</a> function.
+To set the wait object, call the <a href="https://docs.microsoft.com/windows/desktop/api/threadpoolapiset/nf-threadpoolapiset-setthreadpoolwait">SetThreadpoolWait</a> or <a href="https://docs.microsoft.com/windows/desktop/api/threadpoolapiset/nf-threadpoolapiset-setthreadpoolwaitex">SetThreadpoolWaitEx</a> function.

-The work item and all functions it calls must be thread-pool safe.
+The work item and all functions it calls must not rely on the thread after they have returned.
 Therefore, you cannot call an asynchronous call that requires a persistent thread, such as the
-<a href="https://docs.microsoft.com/windows/desktop/api/winreg/nf-winreg-regnotifychangekeyvalue">RegNotifyChangeKeyValue</a> function, from the default callback environment.
-Instead, set the thread pool maximum equal to the thread pool minimum using the <a href="https://docs.microsoft.com/windows/desktop/api/threadpoolapiset/nf-threadpoolapiset-setthreadpoolthreadmaximum">SetThreadpoolThreadMaximum</a> and <a href="https://docs.microsoft.com/windows/desktop/api/threadpoolapiset/nf-threadpoolapiset-setthreadpoolthreadminimum">SetThreadpoolThreadMinimum</a> functions, or create your own thread using the <a href="https://docs.microsoft.com/windows/desktop/api/processthreadsapi/nf-processthreadsapi-createthread">CreateThread</a> function.
+<a href="https://docs.microsoft.com/windows/desktop/api/winreg/nf-winreg-regnotifychangekeyvalue">RegNotifyChangeKeyValue</a> function without the <b>REG_NOTIFY_THREAD_AGNOSTIC</b> flag, from the default callback environment.
+Instead, use a thread whose lifetime you control.

-<b>Windows 8:  </b><a href="https://docs.microsoft.com/windows/desktop/api/winreg/nf-winreg-regnotifychangekeyvalue">RegNotifyChangeKeyValue</a> can be called from a work item by setting the REG_NOTIFY_THREAD_AGNOSTIC flag.

 To compile an application that uses this function, define _WIN32_WINNT as 0x0600 or higher.